KovalevDima/ClickHaskell/README.md

 ## General state of ClickHouse+Haskell

-There is no other activly maintained open source alternatives to ClickHaskell at this moment.
+There are no other actively maintained open source alternatives to ClickHaskell at this moment.

-All of abandoned projects has sophisticated codebase and poorer QA:
+All of the abandoned projects have hard-to-maintain codebases and poorer QA:

 <ul type=square>
   <li><a href="https://github.com/2049foundation/clickhouse-haskell/">clickhouse-haskell</a></li>
   Provides much more dynamic API
   <li><a href="https://github.com/zaneli/hdbc-clickhouse/tree/master">hdbc-clickhouse</a></li>
   Based on RDBMS engine HDBC<br>
-  Never was released on Hackage
+  Has never been released on Hackage
   <li><a href="https://github.com/Diamondy4/persistent-clickhouse">persistent-clickhouse</a></li>
-  RDMBS backend of Persistent library<br>
+  RDBMS backend of Persistent library<br>
-  Never was released on Hackage
+  Has never been released on Hackage
 </ul>